MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-produce-live-events-from-your-device-coming soon.md

 ms.assetid: 4ece0ee2-c268-4636-bf2a-16e454befe57
 description: "Learn what's needed for Yammer users to  schedule AND view a live event produced using Teams IN Yammer."
 ---
-Read answers to questions about the new way to host a live event in Yammer.

 # What is new about this live events functionality?